Mental Health & Wellbeing

 • your concerns (including privacy concerns)

-• how what you feel has affected your life
+• how what you feel is affecting you

 Talking about your mental health can be hard.
 You can take a family member or close friend along for support.
 They can also help explain your situation to the doctor, and they can help remember the discussions you had.